fuhton/fuhton.github.io/_posts/2017-12-5-Dealing-with-Abstraction.md

 title: Dealing with Abstraction (in React)
 ---

-My teams unofficial team motto is "let reuse drive" - meaning let the need for abstraction come as needed.
+My team's unofficial team motto is "let reuse drive" - meaning let the need for abstraction come as needed.
 This motto isn't a law, especially when architecting a whole system, but a principle when developing business logic and front end components.
 Below is an example of an abstracted component.

 ```